Code-Institute-Submissions/Boomerang-Hunter-ms2/testing.md

 1. Once the player sprite appears it should land on the ground.
 1. The player should be unable to move beyond the game screen because of the walls at either side of the screen.
-1. The player should be able to land on the moving platfroms and not jump through them.
+1. The player should be able to land on the moving platforms and not jump through them.

 Steps taken:
  * Once the page has loaded observe the sprite drop down on to the ground.